haung-hangdian/WiMuTH-Framework/README.md

 # WiMuTH-Framework
-This repo implements the DiffSeg segmentation method in the paper WiMuTH: a trustworthy Wavelet-Integrated Multidimensional Tensorial-Harmonic Coronary Artery Reconstruction Framework.
+This repo implements the segmentation method in the paper WiMuTH: a trustworthy Wavelet-Integrated Multidimensional Tensorial-Harmonic Coronary Artery Reconstruction Framework.

 You are my ![Visitor Count](https://profile-counter.glitch.me/hauang-hangdian/count.svg) visitor, Thank You! &#x1F618;&#x1F618;

 ![](https://github.com/haung-hangdian/WiMuTH-Framework/blob/main/images/overview.png)

+<p align="center">Fig 1.
+Detailed framework structure of the WiMuTH</p>

 ![](https://github.com/haung-hangdian/WiMuTH-Framework/blob/main/images/modules.png)
-## Overview

 The WiMuTH Framework is a framework for Lumen and EEM boundary segmentation for IVUS images with contrast, artifacts, and fuzzy regions.
 It features four innovative modules: WCSR, MaHS, IDC, and DFCH bridge.
-This repo implements algorithms for the main WiMuTH Framework and those in the baseline and contains the framework's flow charts, innovation module flows, and paper implementation results.
-## Create conda environment
-- The environment uses Ubuntu 22.04 and pytorch 2.0.0 supported on CUDA 11.7 and python 3.9.
-## Computation Requirement
-- We experimented on a 24-gigabyte existing RTX 4090.
+WiMuTH Framework achieves state-of-the-art performance over 13 previous methods on the NIRS-IVUS datasets.

+The methodology and underlying principles will be elucidated initially.
+After that, the experimental environment will be delineated, along with the GitHub repositories of the comparative methods.
+Finally, the experimental outcomes will be presented.

 ## Method
+### WCSR Module

+WCSR leverages wavelet transformation to analyze the frequency domain characteristics of images, thereby enhancing model robustness against motion artifacts induced by cardiac pulsations and improving the capture of spatial information and boundary feature recognition.

+### MaHS Module

+### IDC Module

+### DFCH bridge

+### MAE-Enhanced Vascular Morphology Analysis

 ## Installation
 ## Experiment
 ### Baselines